finos/legend/docs/tutorials/studio-tutorial.md

 ### Execute a Model-to-Model Mapping with Constraints

 Remember that we can add a [constraint](../tutorials/studio-tutorial#add-a-constraint) on classes?
-We can can also execute model-to-model mappings with constraints to check if the constraint criteria are violated.
+We can also execute model-to-model mappings with constraints to check if the constraint criteria are violated.

 Let's create a constraint on the `NewPerson` class that checksq if the name value is empty `$this.name-> == ''`